In the EBD Blog

 Reviewed by Thomas Stokkermans, OD, PhD on June 23, 2023

 What causes blurred vision?
 Well, that’s a loaded question.
-Thankfully, for most people, causes of blurred vision are simply being nearsighted (myopia), farsighted (hyperopia), or having astigmatism causing images to be out of focus.
+Thankfully, for most people, the cause of blurry vision is often having a refractive error such as nearsightedness (myopia), farsightedness (hyperopia), or astigmatism — each of which can cause images to appear out of focus.

-A single blurry spot in your vision could be something as simple as cataracts forming, or a sign of something more serious such as macular degeneration or bleeding in the back of your eye.
-Sudden vision changes, for example, developing sudden blurry vision in the left eye (although it doesn’t matter which eye is involved) and not in the right, could be a sign of a nerve problem or even a stroke.
+A single blurry spot in your vision could be something as simple as a harmless floater.
+But it could also be a sign of something more serious, such as macular degeneration, edema (swelling), or bleeding in the back of your eye.